 Candidates must submit two letters of recommendation with the application.
 Letters may be submitted separately, if necessary, but must be received by the application deadline.
-Each letter of recommendation must be submitted in a sealed envelope, with the recommender's signature across the seal.
-Letters of recommendation must be written in English or Spanish.
+Each letter of recommendation must be submitted as a PDF attached to an email, with the recommender's signature and written in English or Spanish.
 Hard copies of the signed letter are also acceptable.

 Submission of Work Samples

 Submission of Work Samples: All materials should be submitted to the CINTAS Fellowship Selection Program.
 Candidates are encouraged to send their materials electronically to the email address below or ship portfolios by express mail if necessary.
 Acceptable methods include links to sound files and PDFs of scores, Dropbox, Hightail, flash drive or CDs/DVDs.
 Materials must be accompanied by the Work Sample Form.
 Pieces should be carefully itemized on this form.
 Limit the submission to 5 (five) samples.